MiloLug/EventEmitter/README.md

 //// template<typename T = void*> class DataPackCast : public DataPack
 ////
-//// it seems to DataPack but with template for data type:
+//// It is similar to DataPack but with a template for the data type:
 T DataPackCast::data
 DataPackCast::DataPackCast(T d)
 DataPackCast* copy()

 //// template<typename T> class DataPackAutoClean : public DataPack
 ////
-//// Uses pointer to T (T*), delete it when all copies of this object.
+//// Uses a pointer to T (T*).
 //// Automatically executes 'delete' on its data ONLY in the case when all copies of this object have also been deleted
-//// (all copies have a field that contains their total number) T* DataPackAutoClean::data DataPackAutoClean::DataPackCast(T* d) DataPackAutoClean* copy()
+//// (all the copies have a field that contains their total number) T* DataPackAutoClean::data DataPackAutoClean::DataPackCast(T* d) DataPackAutoClean* copy()